privacyguides/privacyguides.org/docs/basics/hardware.md

 ### Anti-Interdiction/Evil Maid Attack

-The best way to prevent a targetted attack against you before a device is in your posession is to purchase a device in a physical store, rather than ordering it to your address.
+The best way to prevent a targeted attack against you before a device is in your possession is to purchase a device in a physical store, rather than ordering it to your address.

-Make sure your device supports secure boot/verified boot and you have it enabled.
+Make sure your device supports secure boot/verified boot, and you have it enabled.
 Try to avoid leaving your device unattended whenever possible.

 ## Routers